 Thus, for example, in 2011, the Austrian Ministry of Justice established a working group to identify Nazi war criminals who were still alive, and to review 526 public court files related to Nazi war crimes.
-Its report was scheduled for publication in 2012, but was only completed and submitted three years ago to the Justice Ministry, which has still not published it.
+Its report was scheduled for publication in 2012, but was only completed and publicized in May 2022.